CristianaVladareanu26/static-PCA-teaching-materials/content/PCA.md

 The {ref}`covariance matrix <covariance-matrix>` $\Sigma$ for a mean-centered data matrix $\mathbf{X}$ with $n$ samples is calculated as:
 $$ \mathbf{C} = \frac{1}{n-1} \mathbf{X}_{\text{centered}}^T \mathbf{X}_{\text{centered}} $$

-Insert some sort of visualization that explains the point of the covariance matrix

 ## Step 3: Eigenvalue Decomposition
 Given the covariance matrix $\mathbf{C}$ (which is a square, symmetric matrix), eigenvalue decomposition is the process of finding a set of scalars ({ref}`eigenvalues <eigenvalues>`) and vectors ({ref}`eigenvectors <eigenvectors>`) such that: